Keibert Ruiz Player Props: Nationals vs. Cubs

-Keibert Ruiz -- hitting .300 with a double, a home run, three walks and three RBI in his past 10 games -- will be in action for the Washington Nationals versus the Chicago Cubs, with Hayden Wesneski on the hill, on May 2 at 7:05 PM ET.
+After hitting .300 with a double, a home run, three walks and three RBI in his past 10 games, Keibert Ruiz and the Washington Nationals take on the Chicago Cubs (who will start Marcus Stroman) at 7:05 PM ET on Wednesday.

-In his previous game he had a hitless showing (0-for-4) against the Cubs.
+He had a hitless showing in his previous game (0-for-4) against the Cubs.

 Keibert Ruiz Game Info & Props vs. the Cubs